Stimpack: An Adaptive Rendering Optimization System for Scalable Cloud Gaming

 \subsection{User-side Visual Quality Prediction}

-\sys's design is based on the premise that server-side prediction of user-side visual quality is achievable using given RQs and QPs.
-To realize effective prediction, we address two key questions: the design of the prediction method and the feasibility of accurate server-side prediction of user-side visual quality.
-We approach quality prediction as a regression problem utilizing RQs and QPs as inputs.
-Through training and testing regression models with quality data from different game scenes, we demonstrate that user-side visual quality is indeed predictable, validating the core concept underlying \sys's design.
+\sys's design is predicated on the premise that a server can accurately estimate a user-perceived visual quality.
+To validate this, we need to address two key questions: how to design a prediction model, and whether its performance is sufficient.
+We approach this prediction task as a regression problem, where the model predicts the visual quality metric, VMAF, based on server-side parameters, \ie, RQ and QP.
+Through training and testing regression models, we demonstrate the feasibility and accuracy of estimating user-side visual quality from the server.

-\summary{Training and Testing Data.}\quad A prediction model takes RQ and QP as input and outputs the value of the estimated VMAF score in the range of \(\left[0, 100\right]\).
-It is a function of RQ and QP (Eq.~\ref{eq:vq}) resulting in the predicted user-side visual quality (\(\textit{VQ}_u\)).
-This can be formulated as a regression problem.
+\summary{Training and Testing Data.}\quad The regression problem is formulated in Eq.~\ref{eq:vq}, where \(f\) is the regression model, and an estimated VMAF is in the range of \(\left[0, 100\right]\).
+To train and test \(f\), we collected 60,000 frames recorded from different 3D scenes with the combination of RQ and QP settings.

-We collect recorded frame sequences from different 3D scenes with different RQs and QPs to train and test the regression models.
 The scenes are Town, Forest, Desert, Office, and Sky Field in Figure~\ref{fig:sc}.
-In each scene, we set 5 different locations without overlapping field of views for preventing the test data from being leaked to the training data.
-From each location, we capture 5-second clips with 30 FPS for each RQ: \texttt{Low}, \texttt{Medium}, \texttt{High}, and \texttt{Very High}.
-The recorded clips are encoded and decoded with the QP settings of good, fair, and poor network conditions described in Table~\ref{tab:rqqp_summary}.
+In each scene, we set 5 different locations without overlapping field of views to prevent the test data from being leaked to the training data.
+From each location, we collected 150 frames for each RQ: \texttt{Low}, \texttt{Medium}, \texttt{High}, and \texttt{Very High}.
+The recorded frames are encoded and decoded with QP settings for good, fair, and poor network conditions described in Table~\ref{tab:rqqp_summary}.

-Since the ideal case is the original clip of \texttt{Very High} RQ without compression, we use the non-compressed clip of \texttt{Very High} as the reference for VMAF calculation.
-The VMAF result data is generated by comparing the clips of different RQs and QPs to the reference clip.
-The training and test data are split by the capturing locations in the scenes; among the 5 locations, 4 of them are for the training data and the remaining location is for the testing data.
+As the ideal case is with the original frames of \texttt{Very High} RQ without compression loss, we use them as the reference for VMAF calculation.
+The VMAF data is generated by comparing the frames of different RQs and QPs to the reference frames.
+The training and test data are split based on the capturing locations in the scenes; among the 5 locations, 4 are for training data and the remaining location is for testing data.